History and background . . .

 Research and literature . . .

-Sound research is key to progress.
-Knowledge of basic research skills and approaches is included in all training programmes and a number of the UK training institutions are now offering taught PhD programmes.
-Stuart Wood and Neta Spior are currently the joint co-ordinators of the BAMT research network.
-PhD research continues to increase in academic institutions in the UK.
+Sound research is important to the progression of the profession.
+Knowledge of basic research skills and approaches is included in all training programmes.
+The majority of the UK training institutions are now offering taught PhD programmes, therefore PhD research continues to increase in academic institutions in the UK.
+Phd students also study at other Universities and research projects are undertaken in clinical settings.
+You can contact the coordinators of the BAMT research network at firstname.lastname@example.org.

 Recent publications from the UK: